Kootenay Rails & Heritage

 DAY 2 – NELSON, BC

-Today visit Nk’mip Desert Cultural Centre to learn about Canada’s only desert and the legends and culture of the Syilx people.
-Then, experience Doukhobor life with a guided tour through the Discovery Centre enroute to Nelson.
+Enjoy visiting the Nk’mip Desert Cultural Centre to learn about Canada’s only desert and the legends and culture of the Syilx people.
+Then, experience Doukhobor life with a guided tour through the Discovery Centre enroute to Nelson via the Crowsnest Hwy.

 EXPERIENCES & HIGHLIGHTS